RAU Equine Travel Bursary 2019

 To be eligible for this bursary, you must:

-- Be a UK student and entering onto the first year of undergraduate study on the BSc (Hons) International Equine and Agricultural Business Management degree.
+- Be a UK student and entering the first year of undergraduate study on the BSc (Hons) International Equine and Agricultural Business Management degree

-- Accept an offer onto this programme as your firm choice with UCAS by the 31st May 2017.
-Bursary applications after this date will be considered, subject to remaining funds.
+- Accept an offer onto this programme as your firm choice with UCAS by the 31 May 2019.
+Bursary applications after this date will be considered, subject to remaining funds

 Priority will be given to those who meet a minimum of one of the following criteria:

-- Low participation neighbourhood (both urban and rural)
+- Live in a low-participation neighbourhood (both urban and rural)

-- Participation in RAU aspiration raising activity (i.e. summer school or enrichment day)
+- Have participated in RAU aspiration-raising activity (i.e. summer school or enrichment day)

 How do I apply?